-417. For these reasons, we do not consider that EU law requires the UR to accede to the C25(1) request (or the Request more broadly).
+429. For these reasons, we do not consider that EU law requires the UR to accede to the C25(1) request (or the Request more broadly).

-(v) Overall minded-to decision on the C25(1) request
+(v) Overall final decision on the C25(1) request

-- 418. It is our judgement129 for the reasons outlined above that we should not accede to the C25(1) request.130 We do not consider that to do so would be in line with our Article 12 responsibilities.
+430. It is our judgement - for the reasons outlined above - that we should not accede to the C25(1) request.
+We do not consider that to do so would be in line with our Article 12 responsibilities.
 Most particularly, it would not, we judge, be in line with our principal objective to protect the interest of NI consumers.
 AWFL has provided no good reason to displace the strong prima facie case for retention of the current definition of the "eligible person" definition in C25(1).
 We consider the security of supply considerations to be paramount.
-The "charging" considerations provide an additional reason for our overall judgement. - 419.
-To be clear, given that we approach the C25(1) request as a proxy for the principle proposed, it follows from our rejection of the C25(1) that we also reject the principle proposed.
+The "charging" considerations provide an additional reason for our overall judgement.